 The value of the Australian dollar (AUD) rises and falls relative to other currencies around the world every day.

-CommBank currency strategists have a base-case scenario that AUD/USD will trade higher toward 83 US cents by year-end.
+At the start of 2018, CommBank currency strategists had a base-case scenario that AUD/USD [US dollar] would trade higher toward 83 US cents by year-end.

 Understanding currency conversion

 Exchange rates are relative prices between two currencies, which is why they’re always expressed in pairs.
 The AUD/USD is a code name for the Aussie dollar’s pairing with the US dollar.

 If the AUD/USD is around 0.75, for example, that means A$1 is worth US$0.75 or US75 cents.
 Flip it on its head, and where the USD/AUD rate is 1.25, that means US$1 is worth A$1.25.